21 Genius Apartment Decor Ideas and Hacks for Renters

 Furniture Slipcovers

-Using things you already own is another simple way to make your rental feel like home.
-Ugly couch?
+If we are spicing up our walls, then we are spicing up the furniture too.
+Fugly couch?
 Throw on a couch slipcover.
-Dress up your chairs for $20.
-They’re also washable and can help hide those mystery stains you pretend don’t slide off whenever you sit.
+Dress up your chairs for like $20.
+They’re also washable and can help hide those mystery stains you pretend don’t exist.

 Not only will furniture covers instantly update your furniture, but it will help everything match.
-It will make your apartment look like a put together while not breaking the bank.
-Pro tip: Layer textures.
+It’s genuinely so rich-person-here coded, but I promise it won’t cost a fortune.

 Cover up that old cabinetry with contact paper.
-There’s so many cute designs that will transform your kitchen instantly.
-Pro tip, buy extra so you have some to spare when measuring.
+There’re so many cute designs that will transform your kitchen instantly.
+And it would do you good to buy extra, because measuring right at first try?
+Unlikely.

-Removable wallpaper is probably the easiest thing to try – just stick it on like giant stickers and peel it off later.
+Removable wallpaper is probably the easiest thing to try.
+You just stick it on like giant stickers and peel it off later, no stress.
 Those decorative decals work really good too, especially if you want something quick.
-For closet doors, hanging curtains infront of them makes everything feel more cozy and soft.
+For closet doors, hanging curtains in front of them makes everything feel cozier and softer.

-I love using washi tape because it’s super cheap and you can make cool patterns with it.
-Triangle designs look awesome, and if you mess up you just pull it off and start over.
-Those temporary door knob covers are kinda weird but they actually work great for adding some color.
+I love using washi tape (if you couldn’t tell) because it’s super cheap and you can make cool patterns with it.
+You can search up inspo or do a certain pattern you have in mind.
+And if you mess up you just pull it off and start over.
+Those temporary doorknob covers sound a little random, but they’re actually a fun way to add some color without doing anything permanent.

 Under-Bed Storage Maximization Techniques

-That space under you’re bed is literally wasted space if your not using it!
+That space under your bed is literally wasted space if you’re not using it.
+It’s one of those spots that people really underappreciate.

-Removable wallpaper is your best friend – it peels right off when you move out.
-Those vinyl decals work great too and their way easier to put up than real wallpaper.
+Removable wallpaper is honestly your best friend.
+You can peel it right off when you move out, no drama.
+Those vinyl decals work great too and they’re way easier to deal with than real wallpaper.
 You can switch out the basic cabinet knobs and drawer pulls for nicer ones, just keep the old ones in a bag so you can put them back later.

 Rental kitchens are just as tricky as bathrooms when it comes to organizing stuff.
-So I’ve learned some tricks that actually work pretty good.
+I’ve tried a bunch of things, and these are the ones that actually work.

-Your countertops probably look messy all the time (mine always do), but stackable shelves help alot.
+Countertops get messy real fast (mine does atleast), but stackable shelves help a lot.
 And if you have a regular refrigerator, magnetic spice racks stick right on and free up so much cabinet space.

 The best thing I ever bought was a rolling cart though.
 You can use it as extra counter space when your cooking, then just roll it out of the way when your done.
 It’s seriously a game changer for small kitchens.